tupakkatapa/coditon-md/contents/posts/Netbooting NixOS.md

 date: "2024-03-27"
 ---

 Let's talk about NixOS for a second.
-It emphasizes the declarative aspect of its configuration, meaning it focuses on defining *what* the system should be, not *how* to achieve it.
+It has a declarative configuration model: you create or edit a description of the desired configuration of your system, and then NixOS takes care of making it happen.
+This means that you are defining *what* the system should be like, not *how* it achieves that state.

 So, it is declarative programming.. [or is it?](https://youtu.be/TN25ghkfgQA?si=8iDYxKcA4dyNwoC0&t=2s)